Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## What to fit it with

 The GB mini flashable camera comes in two PCB versions that fit any kind of cool existing shells.
-It is meant to be as versatile as possible. **The long PCB can be turned into a short PCB by simply breaking the PCB neck so I recommend ordering only this one as it lets you more shell options.**
+It is meant to be as versatile as possible. **The long PCB can be turned into a short PCB by simply breaking the PCB neck so I recommend ordering only the long one as it lets you more shell options.**

 ![game boy camera flashable](/Images/PCB_type.png)